ieshaw/Mathematics/LaTex_Setup.md

 Now every time you build (cmd + B)[on Mac], Skim will render your Tex page in a PDF rather quickly, whil also saving the new PDF and the Tex files.

 ## Additional Preferences
-Personally my settings are set as so for Sumblime.
+Personally my settings are set as so for Sublime.
 ```
-Sublime Text > Preferences > LaTeXing > Settings - User
+Sublime Text > Preference > Package Settings > LaTeXing > Settings - User
 ​
 {
     "log": true,